styles¶

 helpers¶

-the more reusable unit is a function that returns a fully-styled blob, children included. extract once, call wherever:
+the most reusable unit is a function that returns a fully-styled blob, with children added after construction. extract it once and call it wherever you need it:

 {